Reckless Love

 Reckless Love is a Finnish rock band formed in Kuopio in 2001.
 They released their debut album in 2010, which reached number 13 in the Finnish charts.
 In 2011, they released their second album Animal Attraction, which was in the top 10 of the Finnish charts.
 After the success of Animal Attraction, Reckless Love released their third album Spirit in 2013, which contained the two singles "Night on Fire" and "So Happy I Could Die".
-Their newest album, InVader, (containing Keep It Up All Night and Monster) was released on 4 March, on the opening night of their European tour with Santa Cruz.
+The 2016 album, InVader, (containing Keep It Up All Night and Monster) was released on 4 March 2016, on the opening night of their European tour with Santa Cruz.
+Their newest album, Turborider, was released on March 25, 2022.
+It contains a strong modern synthwave sound which is heard in featured songs; "Eyes of a Maniac" and "Future Lover Boy".

 Career

 The band started their career with the name Reckless Life, under which they initially played covers of Guns N' Roses.
 Having had no success with this approach, they began to write their own songs, and won the Kuopio Band Competition in 2004.
 As part of the Kuopio Popcity Project 2005, Reckless Love, along with Rainbow Crash, Svat and Sideshow Zombies went on a Scandinavian tour, visiting Sweden, Norway and Denmark.

 2007 saw Olli Herman (also known as H. Oliver Twisted) cover as the singer for the Swedish band Crashdïet, as their singer (Dave Lepard) committed suicide in January 2006.
 One and a half years later, Olli Herman returned to Reckless Love.
 In January 2009, the website of Reckless Love announced that drummer Mike Harley would leave the band.
 Hardly a week later a replacement was found: Hessu Maxx.

 On 23 April 2009, a record deal with Universal Music was made.
 In July 2009, Reckless Love released their first single, "One More Time".
 In August, they reached number No. 2 in the YleX radio station's charts in Finland.
 The second single, "Beautiful Bomb", released on 15 October 2009, reached No. 4.
 The band also shot a music video for this single, which premiered on MTV in December 2009.
 On 20 February 2010 the third single and second music video, Romance, was released.
 Four days later the debut album, Reckless Love, was released.
 This album was available in the Baltic States, Belgium and the UK, as well as in Finland.
 The Japanese version was released in July 2010.
 A release into the German and Swedish markets is still under discussion.
 The album debuted at number No. 13 in Finland's official charts.